Here are some answers to questions I get asked every once in a while.

 - What makes the people of the Regency era behave in the way they do?

 I am going to write some of the posts in my blog about these questions.
-Please come back and check the posts under the category Research.
+Please come back and check the posts under the category Making a New World.

 Are you a royalist?